openstack/security-doc/security-guide-rst/source/instance-management/security-services-for-instances.rst

 is also possible for host and network security group rules to conflict and deny legitimate traffic.
 We recommend ensuring that security groups are configured correctly for the networking being used.
-See :doc:`../networking` in this guide for more detail.
+See :ref:`networking-security-groups` in this guide for more detail.